deplicate/deplicate/README.rst

     pip install deplicate

-If the above commands fail, consider installing with the option `-user`_:
+If the above commands fail, consider installing it with the option `--user`_:

 ::